expo/vscode-expo/README.md

 <br />

-Expo for vscode adds suggestions and docs for all Expo config.
+Expo Tools adds suggestions and docs for all Expo config.
 It also shows live previews for native files from prebuild, right in your editor!

 <br />